 Energy Efficiency

-- Sandwich Panel Cabins: High insulation reduces cooling energy consumption by up to 60%, critical in the UAE’s climate.
+- Sandwich Panel Cabins: High insulation reduces cooling energy consumption by up to 60%, critical in DUBAI’s climate.

 - Traditional Construction: Concrete and brick have lower insulation, increasing reliance on HVAC systems.